srinipal/BlogPlus/README.md

 ## Setting up locally:

 ### Prerequisites:
-- Install MongoDB by following the steps detailed [here](https://docs.mongodb.com/v3.2/installation/)
+- Install MongoDB by following the steps detailed [here](https://docs.mongodb.com/v3.2/installation/) and run it on a desired port.
 - Download the latest version of jQeury library from [here](https://jquery.com/download/).
 Rename it to "jquery.js".

 ### Running the blog application